 A decent case can be vital for working on iPad.
 If you prefer a standalone Bluetooth keyboard for example, you’ll need a case that allows you to stand your tablet in a landscape position in order to write.

-There are also cases for use around the office, like Native Union’s Gripster.
-It’s very versatile, as you can use the back piece as a stand, a handle for carrying between meetings or as a grip to use iPad without fear of dropping it.
-It’s available for iPad Air 1 and 2, and iPad mini 2 and 3.
+There are also cases for use around the office, like Native Union’s Gripster (£49.99/$59.99).
+It’s very versatile, as you can use the back piece as a stand, a handle for carrying between meetings, or as a grip to use the iPad without fear of dropping it.
+It’s available for iPad Air 2.
+See all Gripster cases for iPad here.

-Here’s a link to our guide to the best cases for iPad.
+Here’s a link to our guide to the best cases for iPad 9.7in.

-We’ve split it up into models of iPad, so once you’ve found yours, you’ll be able to click through again to a round up of our favourites.
-Something for everyone, no matter your work style.
+See all our iPad cases round ups here.
+We’ve split it up into models of iPad, so once you’ve found yours, you’ll be able to see a round up of our favourites.
+There's something for everyone, no matter your work style.